mehtajeet97/mehtajeet97/README.md

 Hello there !
-My name is Jeet Mehta
 ==================================================================================================================================

-Full Stack Developer
+My name is Jeet Mehta
 --------------------

 Currently pursuing my Masters in Computer Science at Stevens Institute of Technology.
 I am actively looking for full-time roles starting 2024